On this page

 The ERAC Secretariat provides support to the ERAC for the ongoing performance of its functions and is the point of contact for the ERAC.

-- Read the Information paper on the Offset Integrity Standards
+- Read the Information paper on the Offset Integrity Standards on the CER website

 - The Offset Integrity Standards and more detail on the Committee’s functions are described in the Act.